Factor-Based Conditional Diffusion Model for Contextual Portfolio Optimization: Empirical Evaluations and Results

-In this section, we empirically demonstrate the effectiveness of our proposed factor-based conditional diffusion model in single-period mean-variance portfolio selection \citep{MarkowitzH:52ps,demiguel2009generalized} on the Chinese A-share market.
 We consider daily investment and use daily stock return data for the CSI 300 Index constituents in the period 4-Jan-2017 (time 1) to 9-Apr-2025, obtained from the Wind Database (\url{https://www.wind.com.cn/}).
-The corresponding stock-level factor data covering the period 3-Jan-2017 to 8-Apr-2025 is sourced from Datayes (\url{https://mall.datayes.com/}).
-We focus on price-volume-based factors, resulting in 208 factors per stock.
-We retain 113 stocks from the CSI 300 that have complete daily observations throughout the sample period.
-For each day of the training period, factor values standardized across all stocks and winsorized at three standard deviations to mitigate the influence of outliers, with missing values imputed by the mean across all stocks of that factor.
+The corresponding stock-level factor data covering the period 3-Jan-2017 to 8-Apr-2025 is sourced from another leading financial data vendor Datayes (\url{https://www.datayes.com/}).
+We consider price-volume-based factors, resulting in 208 factors per stock.
+Representative examples of factors include moving averages of price (5/10/20/60-day), historical returns (5/10/20-day), return variance (20/60/120-day), exponential moving averages of volume (5/10/12/26-day), and moving averages of turnover rate (5/10/20/60/120-day).

+The return and factor dataset is split chronologically into a training period from 4-Jan-2017 to 29-Dec-2023 and a test period from 2-Jan-2024 to 9-Apr-2025, maintaining an 8:2 train/test ratio.
+To ensure data consistency and avoid estimation artifacts from intermittent trading, we focus on a core universe of 118 liquid CSI 300 constituent stocks that have complete daily observations throughout the training period.
+For each day during the training period, factor values are standardized cross-sectionally (i.e., across all stocks) and winsorized at three standard deviations to mitigate the influence of outliers, with missing values imputed by the cross-sectional mean of that factor.
 Stock returns are winsorized similarly.

-The dataset is split chronologically into a training period 4-Jan-2017 to 29-Dec-2023 and a test period 2-Jan-2024 to 9-Apr-2025, maintaining an 8:2 train/test ratio.
-The diffusion model is trained for 30 epochs using the Adam optimizer with a learning rate of 0.003 and a batch size of 16.
+The conditional diffusion model is trained using the Adam optimizer on an NVIDIA A30 GPU and the hyperparameters are optimized via grid search.
+The total training time is approximately 20 minutes.